kohkimakimoto/hq/README.md

 * `job_list_default_limit` (number):

 ## Job

-Job in HQ is a JSON like the following:
+Job in HQ is a JSON as the following:

 ```json
 {